Thrash metal: Continued popularity (1990–1991)

+1991 is considered to be the final year of thrash metal's creative peak, marking the transition where several bands were reaching wider experimentation while others continued to adopt characteristics of progressive and technical abilities.
+Sepultura's fourth album Arise was one of the most commercially significant releases of this period, it mixed the deathrash sound of Beneath the Remains with industrial music, hardcore punk and Latin percussion influences.
+Prong also moved to a much greater experimentation on their third album Prove You Wrong, continuing in the thrash/groove metal sound of Beg to Differ while adding elements and influences of alternative, funk, progressive and industrial music.
+In 1991, Dark Angel, Evildead, Forced Entry, Heathen, Intruder, Lȧȧz Rockit, Sabbat and Wrathchild America all released their final albums before disbanding later in the decade, Time Does Not Heal, The Underworld, As Above, So Below, Victims of Deception, Psycho Savant, Nothing's Sacred, Mourning Has Broken, and 3-D, respectively.
+Other notable thrash metal albums released in 1991 include Overkill's Horrorscope and Coroner's Mental Vortex.

-Decline (1991–1999)
+Decline and crossroads (1991–1999)

 The era of 1991–1992 marked the beginning of the end of thrash metal's commercial peak, due to the rising popularity of the alternative metal and grunge movements (the latter spearheaded by Washington-based bands Nirvana, Soundgarden, Alice in Chains and Pearl Jam).
 In response to this climate change, many thrash metal bands that had emerged from the previous decade had called it quits or went on hiatus during the 1990s, while half of the "Big Four" and other veteran bands began changing to more accessible, radio-friendly styles.

-Metallica was a notable example of this shift, particularly with their mid-to-late 1990s albums Load, and ReLoad, which displayed minor blues and southern rock influences, and were seen as a major departure from the band's earlier sound.
-Megadeth took a more accessible heavy metal route starting with their 1992 album Countdown to Extinction.
-Testament, Exodus and Flotsam and Jetsam all took a melodic/progressive approach with the albums The Ritual, Force of Habit, and Cuatro, respectively.
-One of the pioneers of crossover thrash, Corrosion of Conformity, began changing their sound into a slower and Black Sabbath-influenced heavy metal direction with their post-1980s output, adapting influences and textures of sludge, doom metal, blues, and southern rock on several of their albums, including Blind (1991), Deliverance (1994) and Wiseblood (1996).
+Metallica, who achieved its number one debut on the Billboard 200 with their self-titled Black Album, was one of the first "Big Four" bands to tone down their music to make it more accessible to a mainstream audience.